 Historical Significance of Chari Monastery

-According to history, Guru Rinpoche visited Chari Mountain and prophesied, “The life fortress Drukpa will be founded between the two rivers, and will be the first religious community in the Iron Monkey Year 1620 corresponding to the 10th Rabjung.”
+According to the history of Cheri Monastery, Guru Rinpoche visited Chari Mountain and prophesied, “The life fortress Drukpa will be founded between the two rivers, and will be the first religious community in the Iron Monkey Year 1620 corresponding to the 10th Rabjung.”
 Cheri Mountain was also visited and blessed by Phajo Drugom Zhigpo in the 13th century.

 When Zhabdrung arrived in Thimphu, the grandson of Divine Madman Drukpa Kunley, Tshewang Tenzin, offered him the Tango Choying Dzong located opposite Cheri Mountain.
 Zhabdrung stayed in retreat there.
 Unfortunately, his father, Mipham Tenpa Nyima, passed away in Tibet in 1619.
 Zhabdrung’s followers secretly smuggled the remains of his father to Tango.